kmoor48/hello-world/README.md

 # hello-world
 a cool cat
-i like dogs and eating popcorn movie theatre popcorn is elite
+i like dogs and eating popcorn. movie theatre popcorn is elite.